AutumnSpark1226/AutumnSpark1226/README.md

 - ⚡ Fun fact: This won't be edited very often.

 ## About me
-Maybe, I'm a real person
+- Maybe, I'm a real person
+- I like linux